 Pam's teaching style is an integration all of her trainings and experiences into a unique flowing blend of physical postures, with emphasis on the breath and working where you are.
 She calls it "Hatha Flow".
 She creates a safe and friendly environment for her students.
 Her classes include breathing techniques (pranayama), postures (asanas), yoga nidra (profound guided relaxation) and meditation.

 Pam feels that the roots of the ancient teachings of yoga should remain at the forefront of her work.
 "My aim is to create a space to allow people to reap the wisdom of the many beautiful teachings I've been so honoured to receive and continue to learn.
 Yoga's teachings have profoundly affected my life, bringing increased self awareness, deep transformation and a grounding peacefulness.
 Of course, we all have our challenges in life.
 Yoga has taught me that we can choose to adapt to change with grace, to accept and foster gratitude for any situation, to cease habitual negative patterns and to learn to honour, respect and acknowledge our imperfections.
-EVERYTHING is perfect!
+EVERYTHING is perfect just the way it is.
 We can choose that :)

 Simply, yoga awakens the true nature of who we are.
 It's a tool to momentarily strip away all of the roles we play in this world, allowing us to LISTEN to the sweet whisper of our soul.
 It is this realisation of ourselves that allows us to be truly happy, to see clearly what is really important in life, to SERVE others and to fully connect and have compassion for all living things.
 We need to understand this more than ever before."